Ukraine crisis: Russia will try to ‘storm’ Kyiv tonight, says president

 On Friday, India abstained from voting on a United Nations Security Council resolution that deplored Russia’s “aggression” against Ukraine.
 The resolution was co-written by the United States and Albania.

-8.35 am: The North Atlantic Treaty Organization’s Response Force has been activated as a defensive measure for the first time in its history amid the Ukraine crisis, CNN reported.
+8.35 am: The North Atlantic Treaty Organization’s Response Force has been activated as a defensive measure for the first time in its history amid the Ukraine crisis, CNN reports.

 General Tod Wolters, the Supreme Commander of NATO, has activated the force, which means that it can be deployed quickly for the defence of the NATO alliance.